 Virginia is now the first southern state to legalize recreational marijuana use, as of summer, 2021.
 In short, the new law legalizes pot, but it comes with some serious caveats.
-Rebecca Wade, partner at Wade, Grimes, Friedman, Meinken & Leischner, explains the “do’s” and “don’ts” of navigating marijuana use in Virginia.
+Partners at Friedman, Grimes, Meinken & Leischner PLLC explain the “do’s” and “don’ts” of navigating marijuana use in Virginia.

 Is It Legal to Smoke Marijuana in Virginia?